Skip to content

 Troubleshooting

-• Mismatch with FASTA-based steps: Align the pdb_id with the sequence ID used in related FASTA inputs.
+• Mismatched IDs with FASTA/A3M: If alignment or pairing steps fail, ensure the pdb_id matches the sequence ID used in related nodes.

 Example Pipelines